SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```

-With this definition we get a centered letter as shown in Figure *@figCardCentered@*.
+With this definition, we get a centered letter as shown in Figure *@figCardCentered@*.

 ![Centered letter.](figures/CardCentered.png width=60&label=figCardCentered)